 Our drug candidates are in an early stage of development and require extensive clinical testing, which are very expensive, timeconsuming and difficult to design.
-In 2006, we expect to have one oncology drug candidate entering Phase II clinical trials, one neuroscience drug candidate entering Phase I clinical trials and one oncology drug candidate in Phase I clinical trials.
+In 2006, we expect to have one oncology drug candidate in Phase I clinical trials.
+In 2007, we expect to have RX-0201, an oncology drug candidate and RX-10100, a neuroscience drug candidate, entering Phase II clinical trials.